skouri/witesi/README.md

 the "moment" library for some date manipulation.
 Also, I found some code snippets on StackOverflow and other areas that I tried my best to reference in code comments.

+App has been deployed to Surge at http://witesi.surge.sh.